 - HCL is working with a leading fixed-line and mobile telecom services provider in Europe to transform and re-engineer its business processes to deliver end-to-end customer lifecycle process management.

-- HCL has signed a multi-year deal with one of Europe’s largest Forestry, Paper & Packaging companies to provide IT end user support across multiple regions, including multi-lingual service desks, device management and onsite support.
+- HCL, advancing the implementation of IT in Norway, has signed a multi-year deal with one of Europe’s largest Forestry, Paper & Packaging companies to provide IT end user support across multiple regions, including multi-lingual service desks, device management and onsite support.

 - A leading European Bank has strengthened its strategic partnership with HCL by renewing its application support engagement for another 10 years.
 HCL will apply its next generation transformational solutions to drive further agility into the Bank’s application operations.